-Of the two, demodex folliculorum is the most common.
-It it slightly larger than demodex brevis and primarily inhabits the hair follicles, or roots of your eyelashes.
-There, demodex folliculorum eats cells that line the hair follicle.
-The problem, however, is that the mite’s waste material can become built up inside the hair follicle of your eyelashes, resulting in signs of blepharitis, such as dryness, redness, itching, sensitivity to light, loss of eyelashes and crusty eyelashes and eyelids.
+Of the two, Demodex folliculorum is the most common.
+It is slightly larger than Demodex brevis and primarily inhabits the hair follicles, or roots of your eyelashes.
+There, Demodex folliculorum eats cells that line the hair follicle.
+The problem, however, is that the mite’s waste material can become built up inside the hair follicle of your eyelashes, resulting in signs of blepharitis, such as dryness, redness, itching, sensitivity to light, loss of eyelashes, and crusty eyelashes and eyelids.

 Demodex folliculorum can also carry harmful bacteria like Staphylococcus and Bacillus oleronius, which can result in serious infections.